Potassium arsenite: Uses

-In the eighteenth century English physician Thomas Fowler (1736–1801) utilized a potassium arsenite solution called Fowler’s solution to remedy a number of conditions including anemia, rheumatism, psoriasis, eczema, dermatitis, asthma, cholera, and syphilis.
-Furthermore, in 1865 the potential uses of potassium arsenite expanded as Fowler’s solution was used as the first chemotherapeutic agent to treat leukemia, however the chemotherapeutic effects were only temporary.
+In the eighteenth century English physician Thomas Fowler (1736–1801) utilized potassium arsenite to remedy a number of conditions including anemia, rheumatism, psoriasis, eczema, dermatitis, asthma, cholera, and syphilis.
+Furthermore, in 1865 the potential uses of potassium arsenite expanded as Fowler’s solution was used as the first chemotherapeutic agent to treat leukemia, however the effects were only temporary.
 Surprisingly enough, this specific use was inspired by potassium arsenite’s role in improving digestion and producing a smoother coat in horses.
-Potassium arsenite is also a key inorganic component of certain rodenticides, insecticides, and herbicides.
-Furthermore, its role as an insecticide also made it a great wood preservative; however, the solubility and toxicity made it a potential risk factor for the environment.
+Potassium arsenite is also a key inorganic component of certain wood preservatives, rodenticides, insecticides, and herbicides.

 Health effects

 The toxicity of potassium arsenite arises from arsenic’s high affinity for sulfhydryl groups.
 The formation of these arsenite-sulfur bonds impairs the functionality of certain enzymes such as glutathione reductase, glutathione peroxidases, thioredoxin reductase, and thioredoxin peroxidase.
 These enzymes are all closely affiliated with the defense of free radicals and the metabolism of pyruvate.
 Thus, exposure to potassium arsenite and other arsenite containing compounds results in the production of damaging oxygen free radicals and the arrest of cellular metabolism.

 Additionally, arsenite containing compounds have also been labeled carcinogens.
 The carcinogenicity of potassium arsenite arises from its ability to inhibit DNA repair and methylation.
 This impairment of the cellular machinery can lead to cancer because the cells can no longer repair or arrest mutations and a tumor results.
 All of these conditions exhibit the hazardous nature of potassium arsenite and other arsenite containing compounds.
 This is evidenced by a LD50 of 14 mg/kg for rats and a TDL of 74 mg/kg for humans.